garrandall/popular-music-data/tracks/can-t-you-find-another-way--of-doing-it--sam-dave.md

 It'll be like fightin' an army with my bare hands Knowin' all the time that I'm on the losin' end

-Ooh, can't you find another way of doin' it baby, can't you?
+Oh, can't you find another way of doin' it baby, can't you?
 Can't you find another way of doin' it baby, can't you?
-Ooh no, never, never found no, nobody, everything little girl Everything that I've been lookin' for, can't you find another way?
+Oh no, never, never found no, nobody, everything little girl Everything that I've been lookin' for, can't you find another way?

-Ooh, get it, get it
+Oh, get it, get it

 Oh, we've gone a little too close for you to step out now Don't you know, if you leave me, baby, you're surely gonna tear me down